cybershoe/devday-mongo101-labs/docs/lab3/lab3-1.md

   > Notice that the `_id` field was included in your results, even though you didn't specify it in the projection document.
 The `_id` field is always included, unless explicitly excluded.

 ## Exclusion
-You can retun all fields except for specific ones by giving the fields you want to exclude a value of "0" in the projection response.
+You can return all fields except for specific ones by giving the fields you want to exclude a value of "0" in the projection response.
 For example, to return all fields except for inspection grades, your projection document would be:
 ```python
 {grades: 0}
 ```